“What are the books that contributed to shaping Shepard’s world-view?”

 Take these two tests from Tony Robbins’ site, they will help you learn more about yourself and what will make you happiest in life.

 I spent many years of my life in the E quadrant (employee).
 I didn’t like it and was not good at it.
 Since then, I have been in the S quadrant (Self-Employed) and have recently become more in the B quadrant (Business) and a bit in the I (investor) quadrant.

 To be the in the S quadrant, assume 80 to 110 hour work weeks for at least the first 5 years.
 You will earn less each year than cops, school teachers, librarians etc. This is because you will not be paid with money taken from others against their will.
 The people who write checks to government employees are not spending their own money, so they are much “looser” with the purse.
 As a person in the S quadrant, you have to intelligently and peacefully persuade others to exchange value with you.
 It is a big risk, but if you do it well, in time you can make a lot of money if you are not one of the 90% of businesses that fail in the first 10 years.

 Not sure which quadrant is best for you?
-Read these two books in this order to help learn more about yourself:
+Read these two books (also mentioned above) in this order to help learn more about yourself:

 High Trust Selling by Todd Duncan.